ioccc-src/winner/bin/README.md

 ### [quick-readme2index.sh](quick-readme2index.sh)

-Runs [readme2index.sh](readme2index.sh) if the winner directory does not have a non-empty `index.hmtl` file, or if either `.winner.json` or `README.md` is newer than the `index.hmtl` file.
+Runs [readme2index.sh](readme2index.sh) if the entry directory does not have a non-empty `index.hmtl` file, or if either `.winner.json` or `README.md` is newer than the `index.hmtl` file.

-This is useful when only a few winners have been modified (resulting in an updated `.winner.json` file) or if the `README.md` of a few winners have been changed.
+This is useful when only a few entries have been modified (resulting in an updated `.winner.json` file) or if the `README.md` of a few entries have been changed.

-While the [readme2index.sh](readme2index.sh) take a few seconds to run, when applied to 300+ winners, the extra time can add up.
+While the [readme2index.sh](readme2index.sh) take a few seconds to run, when applied to 300+ entries, the extra time can add up.

 If only a few `index.hmtl` files need updating, then